Apply to our Grant

 I feel uneasy submitting my tax return because my Social Security number is on it.
 What can I do?

-You may redact your SSN's on your financial documents.
+Please redact all SSN's on your financial documents.
 They are not required to apply for a grant.

 I have more than one child with autism, do I need to submit an indvidual application for each?

-Yes.
-You may however combine funds to cover a high-cost item for them to share.
+You may combine funds to cover a high-cost item for them to share.
 Please indicate this in your family story.